pecee06/video-streaming-service/README.md

 * Express by itself doesn't provide any feature to deal with files (like uploading to a cloud service eg. **Cloudinary**)
 * Thus we'll use another library for that - **multer**

+# Router Object

+* A router object is an isolated instance of middleware and routes.
+You can think of it as a "mini-application", capable only of performing middleware and routing functions

+* Routes written externally are to be used within app.use()

+* This basically lets you handle any endpoint within a route using the external routers